sudoofus/cifstab/README.md

 ### Mount cifs shares using encrypted credentials

 Cifscloak is a simple python script for encrypting and storing cifs credentials.
+In short, it is a wrap around 'mount -t cifs' with user credentials encrypted and stored in a sqlite database.

 ### Tested so far
 Ubuntu 20.04, Redhat, Centos, Oracle Linux, python3.8.